Our wake-up call was at 7:00 this morning, so we got to "sleep in" a bit compared to the other days!

 We arrived at our drop-off point, "Rue de Rivoli", at 11:30am.
 We then had free time until 3:30pm, when we were meeting up with Brigitte again to visit the Louvre.

 We walked to the Louvre to take some pictures of the outside, and enjoyed beautiful fountains and gardens surrounding the area.
-We then began our never-ending search for public restrooms, finally finding some (in working order, that is) along the Champs-Elysees.

 We walked along a little farther and chose a small cafe to have lunch.
 I was feeling a little under the weather, so I only ordered some french onion soup.
 Bryan got some chicken and french fries.
 After lunch, we walked the remainder of Champs-Elysees to the Arche de Triumphe.
 It was really quite impressive.